carsonSgit/ConcordiaNotes/Notes/EXCI233/Week1/Lecture2.md

 - Metabolic dysfunction
 - Carcinogenic

--- SDL: Look at slide "A fwe other terms to familiarize yourself with"
+-- Self directed learning: Look at slide "A fwe other terms to familiarize yourself with" -- Self directed learning: Hierarchy of Research Evidence

--- DONE AT SLIDE 22